-The mission of Amnos Ministries is to contribute to the re-evangelisation of the UK and Europe.
+The mission of Amnos Ministries is to contribute to the re-evangelisation of the UK, Europe and the wider western world.

-We aim to work out this mission in four ways:
+We aim to work out this mission in six ways:

-- by raising awareness of Europe’s spiritual climate and encouraging prayer support for Europe,
+- by raising awareness of the spiritual climate and encouraging prayer support,

-- by providing Christian workers to those churches that do not have sufficient pastoral personnel,
+- by providing Christian workers and evangelistic personnel to those churches that do not have sufficient resource,

-- by complementing existing theological institutions with spiritual, practical and financial input.
+- by complementing existing theological institutions with academic, spiritual and practical input,

 Amnos (άμνός) is a Greek word which means “the Lamb“.